Yawara!: Production

 While Naoki Urasawa was pitching the idea of writing a manga about the medical field, he could tell his editor was not enjoying it.
-Knowing that the editor was a big fan of baseball, he joking proposed a story about women's judo, but the editor lit up at the idea.
+Knowing that the editor was a big fan of baseball, he jokingly proposed a story about women's judo, but the editor lit up at the idea.
 Urasawa said that he then scribbled out the whole of Yawara! during that meeting in about 30 minutes, from the characters to the story.

 The series started in 1986, women's judo became a demonstration sport just before the 1988 Summer Olympics with it set to be a fully competitive sport at the 1992 Summer Olympics, so it was perfect to include that goal in the manga.
 But the author never thought the series would last long enough to reach the latter.
 Urasawa revealed that with Yawara! being so different from his previous works as a comedy about a cute girl, some of his fans and colleagues felt betrayed and that he had sold out.
 But he does not see it that way as he never had any intentions of making it a love comedy or a "fight-to-the-finish, don't-give-up-now! sports" story.
 He said "My subjects of my comics might be taken from the popular mainstream, but I believe they are still embued with my own sensitivities and therefore quite distinctive in their own right."
 The author said that he intended for Yawara! to be a parody of Ikki Kajiwara's works, such as Star of the Giants.
 But for some reason readers got something out of it other than he intended; "Maybe it's because they're used to sports comics, but they seem to like my comics for the scenes of victory and defeat.
 They find them interesting somehow.
 Those scenes were really supposed to be funny!
-But they find them touching, so I'm at a bit of a loss as to what to do. (laughter)".
+But they find them touching, so I'm at a bit of a loss as to what to do."

 Urasawa said that because he is not the heroic type himself, he has difficulty portraying strong-willed leading characters.
 He said it was even difficult to portray Yawara and Matsuda, whom he described as "very good supporting characters" as it seems to be much easier for him to develop supporting characters.
 The author cited American television comedies as his comedic influences.
 Jigoro's habit of forgetting people's names was taken from Samantha's mother in Bewitched.

 When Urasawa was beginning Master Keaton in 1988 while still creating Yawara!, the editorial team was concerned about a young artist being able to write and draw two series at once, and so brought in story writers for the new series.